Kulivox/PyGalGen/README.md

 # PyGalGen
-Generator of Galaxy tool definition files for python programs that use argparse module for arguments.
+Toolkit used for generation and validation of Galaxy tool definition files of python programs